-Spanning the entire University, the Paula M. Trienens Institute for Sustainability and Energy works at the intersection of technical and social sciences, operationalizing the University’s priority to “lead in decarbonization, renewable energy and sustainability.”
+Spanning the entire University, the Paula M. Trienens Institute for Sustainability and Energy works at the intersection of technical and social sciences.

 The Trienens Institute has catalyzed collaborative, cutting-edge inquiry across Northwestern, providing financial resources for new research, equipment, and commercialization.
-The Institute presently supports teaming across six primary research pillars concerned with the energy transition.
+The Institute presently supports teaming across R&D Pillars concerned with the energy transition.

-The Trienens Institute Six Pillars of Decarbonization are anchored by teams of distinguished faculty with accolades that include membership to the National Academies of Engineering, Sciences, and Inventors, the American Academy of Arts & Sciences, and fourteen Clarivate Highly Cited Researchers - the top 0.1% most influential researchers in their field(s) over the last decade.
+The R&D Pillars are anchored by teams of distinguished faculty with accolades that include membership to the National Academies of Engineering, Sciences, and Inventors, the American Academy of Arts & Sciences, and fourteen Clarivate Highly Cited Researchers.

 Generate